Last updated on December 4th, 2019

 Well, we had subscribed to International Living Magazine and were interested to read about places where we could live or retire more cheaply than our home country of Australia.

-The plan was never to work until retirement age (65 in Australia), so we decided to take “a year off” to try this lifestyle and see how we liked it.
+The plan was never to work until retirement age (65 in Australia), so we decided to take “an adult gap year” to try this lifestyle and see how we liked it.
 We also wanted to see exactly how much it would cost.

-Our initial thoughts were to spend 9 months living cheaply in SE Asia in places like Chiang Mai in Thailand, Penang in Malaysia and Da Nang in Vietnam.
+Our initial thoughts were to spend nine months living cheaply in South East Asia in places like Chiang Mai in Thailand, Penang in Malaysia and Da Nang in Vietnam.
 Then spend the remaining few months in Europe where the cost of living and travel would be substantially more expensive.

 But, while we were planning and saving, we came across another article in the same magazine describing house sitting.
 Glenn had explored home exchange (or house swap) some years earlier, and we’d briefly heard about house sitting but not thought anymore of it.

-So we investigated further and around the same time a house sitting course by Michael & Yvonne Bauche was advertised in International Living and we signed up for it.
-Their course provided us with the necessary information we needed to get started as international house sitters.
+So we investigated further and around the same time a house sitting course was advertised, and we signed up for it.
+This course provided us with the necessary information we needed to get started as international house sitters.

 It looked interesting and exciting and we felt we had the right attitude to do this.
 We loved being around animals, so we created a profile, built a website, TheAussieLambs.com, and joined both TrustedHousesitters and HouseCarers house sitting platforms.

 Our “Adult Gap Year” begins

 It all started early in November 2015.
 Glenn had to resign from his job.
 His employer did not provide for such a long absence.
 My employer on the other hand, gave me 12 months leave-without-pay, which was fantastic.